Slovak government at risk of collapse as rivals call no-confidence vote

-Opposition groups have accused Prime Minister Eduard Heger's government of not doing enough to help people cope with soaring energy costs.
-The debate on their motion is set to start on Thursday afternoon with the final vote expected early next week.
+Opposition groups have accused Prime Minister Eduard Heger's government of doing too little to help people cope with soaring energy costs.
+The debate on their motion started on Thursday afternoon with the final vote set for Dec.
+13.

-Analysts have said any change in government could affect the EU member's support for neighbouring Ukraine, particularly if there is a victory for the leftist opposition which has said it is opposed to providing Kyiv with military equipment.
+Analysts have said any change in government could affect the EU member's support for neighbouring Ukraine, particularly if there is a victory for the leftist opposition which has criticised providing Kyiv with military equipment.

 The government, in power since 2020, lost its majority in September when a junior coalition partner, the libertarian SaS party, left after clashes with the main ruling Ordinary People (OLANO) party, mainly over the handling of the energy crisis.

+Heger pointed out in parliament the steps his government took to shield the population from the energy crisis.

+"It is necessary to have in place the government which prepared this, and which is capable of making it work," he said.

-A government collapse could lead to a period of stagnation if Heger stays in office with limited powers while he or somebody from the opposition tries to form a new coalition.
+A government collapse could lead to a period of inertia if Heger stays in office as caretaker with limited powers.

-President Zuzana Caputova could also form a new cabinet, and parties could seek an early election - though they would need to get 90 votes in the 150-seat parliament to do so.
+President Zuzana Caputova could appoint a new Cabinet, while parties could seek a new coalition or more likely an early election, which would require 90 votes in the 150-seat parliament.

 The no-confidence motion, called by the SaS party and the Hlas party of former Prime Minister Peter Pellegrini, could be close as the opposition controls around 70 votes and still needs six more from various independents to succeed.